VoxDroid/KemonoDownloader/README.md

   - [Star History](#star-history)

 ## Features
-- **Post Downloading**: Easily download files from specific Kemono.cr posts using their URLs.
+- **Post Downloading**: Easily download files from specific Kemono.cr and Coomer.st posts using their URLs.
 - **Creator Archiving**: Bulk download all posts and files from a creator's profile with a single click.
 - **File Type Support**: Handle images (JPG, PNG, GIF), videos (MP4), archives (ZIP, 7Z), PDFs, and more.
 - **Concurrent Downloads**: Adjust the number of simultaneous downloads (1-10) for optimal performance.